ory/ladon/README.md

 	// Under which conditions this policy is "active".
 	Conditions: ladon.Conditions{
 		// In this example, the policy is only "active" when the requested subject is the owner of the resource as well.
-		&ladon.SubjectIsOwnerCondition{},
+		"owner": &ladon.SubjectIsOwnerCondition{},

-		// Additionally, the policy will only match if the requests remote ip address matches 127.0.0.1 &ladon.CIDRCondition{
+		// Additionally, the policy will only match if the requests remote ip address matches address range 127.0.0.1/32 "remoteIPAddress": &ladon.CIDRCondition{
 			CIDR: "127.0.0.1/32",
 		},
 	},